“What are AI agents?”… if these new, autonomous AI tools have caught your attention, you’re not alone.

 Example: A wearable AI agent in fitness bands can track heart rates and notify users or healthcare providers if it detects irregularities.

-• Smart Homes: AI agents manage connected devices, ensuring optimal energy usage and convenience.
+These AI agents manage connected devices, ensuring optimal energy usage and convenience.

 Example: A smart home AI agent can adjust the thermostat based on your schedule or turn off lights if there’s no one in the room.

-• Supply Chain Management: AI agents optimize inventory levels and predict demand trends.
+Supply chain management AI agents optimize inventory levels and predict demand trends.

 Example: An AI agent for a retailer might forecast which products will sell most during the holiday season and make sure they have sufficient inventory.

-• Content Marketing: AI agents suggest keywords, create content strategies, and write content that’s optimized for search engines.
+Content marketing AI agents suggest keywords, create content strategies, and write content that’s optimized for search engines.

 Example: Marketing AI agents can help with SEO keyword research and content planning.